Kendall Jenner And Ben Simmons Spotted At Market Together

 While Simmons did not play against Orlando Monday, Jenner watched the game anyway.
 An Instagram video posted by Jenner showed the game on TV, per Philadelphia sports website Crossing Broad.

-With Simmons on the sidelines, the Sixers lost to the Magic 119-98, per ESPN.com.
+With Simmons on the sidelines, the Sixers lost to the Magic 119-98, per ESPN.
 It was Philadelphia’s second straight loss to a lesser team, following their defeat over the weekend by the Atlanta Hawks.
 Simmons is expected to suit up when the 76ers return home to play the Brooklyn Nets Thursday night.

 Also this week, per The Inquisitr, Jenner’s sister Khloe shared a booty photo of her on Instagram, and Jenner also posted a similar photo of herself.

-Jenner and Simmonss have been dating, on and off, since early 2018, and they spent a lot of time together last summer in Los Angeles.
+Jenner and Simmons have been dating, on and off, since early 2018, and they spent a lot of time together last summer in Los Angeles.
 When the new NBA season began last October, Jenner began regularly appearing at Simmons’ home games.
 This at one point led to a petition by Sixers fans who wanted Jenner banned from Wells Fargo Arena, but eventually fans began to notice that the Sixers were winning most of the games attended by the model and reality star.

 #bendall grabbing a bite to eat and picking up fresh produce @rdgterminalmkt this afternoon. ???? someone who wants to be anonymous @kendallxdeluxe @bensimmons #kendalljenner #philly #sixers I guess Ben’s feeling better? pic.twitter.com/usAiuoc08m